 Study results in the journal Nature show EIDS are on the rise and zoonoses (diseases from wildlife) are the prime threat.
 Funded by the NSF, the team included scientists from CIESIN, London’s Institute of Zoology, CCM-Wildlife Trust NY, and The University of Georgia Odum School of Ecology.

 With support from the World Bank and the ProVention Consortium, CIESIN worked with the Center for Hazards and Risk Research (CHRR) of the Earth Institute of Columbia University on a global analysis of high risk disaster hotspots.
 CIESIN conducted the geospatial analysis and was involved in the overall conceptualization of the project.

-The Global Poverty Mapping Project A collaboration among CIESIN, The World Bank, and the Japanese government's Policy and Human Resource Development Fund that aimed to depict the global distribution of poverty in order to help design and enact interventions.
+The Global Poverty Mapping Project A collaboration between CIESIN, The World Bank, and the Japanese government's Policy and Human Resource Development Fund that aimed to depict the global distribution of poverty in order to help design and enact interventions.
 Downloadable maps, spatial data, and tabular data are available on the Web site: Global coverage for infant mortality and malnutrition, and higher-resolution national coverage for consumption and basic needs in 28 countries.
 Selected maps appear in Where the Poor Are: An Atlas of Poverty (available for PDF download on the Web site.)

 Haiti Regeneration Initiative